-LATEST NEWS: The Journey to Jazz and Human Rights has been named a finalist at this year’s annual New York Festivals Radio Awards.
+LATEST NEWS: The Journey to Jazz and Human Rights has won gold at this year’s annual New York Festivals Radio Awards.
 Produced with funding from Maytree, it has won the top prize in the category recognizing excellence among human rights-focused documentaries.
 For more information, visit the Jazz.FM91 website.

 The Journey to Jazz and Human Rights is a four-part radio documentary series produced by Jazz.FM91 and funded by Maytree.
 Each episode focuses on the role of jazz in the fight for human rights: Jazz’s role in the fight for civil rights, in economic rights and in women’s rights, and the music’s deployment around the world as a cultural weapon.